janiveer/Flecty/README.md

   I’ve stored each of my API call files in the folder for their target language.
 I’ve named them using the convention **und_call_cat.xml**, where _und_ is the ISO language code of the target language, and _cat_ is an abbreviation representing the category of words to be mined.

-  The API call file should start with a '<comment>' element.
+  The API call file should start with a `<comment>` element.
 The content of this will ultimately be used as the title of the dictionary.
-The convention I've used is that it should name the language and category of the words in the output dictionary, in the target language, e.g. _Adjectifs en français_.
+The convention I’ve used is that it should name the language and category of the words in the output dictionary, in the target language, e.g. _Adjectifs en français_.

-  The API call file must contain an '<entry>' element with the 'key' attribute set to 'API'.
+  The API call file must contain an `<entry>` element with the `key` attribute set to `API`.
 This contains the API call used to get the list of words that will be mined.
 The API call should typically contain the following parameters:

-    'action=query' — common to most Wikimedia API calls;
+    `action=query` — common to most Wikimedia API calls;

-    'format=xml' — because we’re going to transform the results using XSLT;
+    `format=xml` — because we’re going to transform the results using XSLT;

-    'list=categorymembers'
+    `list=categorymembers`

-    'cmlimit=500' — the maximum that can be returned at a time;
+    `cmlimit=500` — the maximum that can be returned at a time;

-    'cmtitle=CATEGORY' — where 'CATEGORY' is the category of words that you want to include in the dictionary, e.g. 'Cat%C3%A9gorie:Adjectifs_en_fran%C3%A7ais'.
+    `cmtitle=Category` — where _Category_ is the category of words that you want to include in the dictionary, e.g. `Cat%C3%A9gorie:Adjectifs_en_fran%C3%A7ais`.
 You’ll need to examine the Wiktionary for your chosen language to see the exact name of the category that you want.

-  The API call must be a valid XML text node, i.e. ampersands should be escaped as '&amp;'.
+  The API call must be a valid XML text node, i.e. ampersands should be escaped as `&amp;`.
 For more information on Wikimedia API calls, see the [MediaWiki API help](https://en.wiktionary.org/w/api.php).

-  The API call file must also contain an '<entry>' element with the 'key' attribute set to 'NS'.
+  The API call file must also contain an `<entry>` element with the `key` attribute set to `NS`.
 This contains a namespace number, which is used to select the precise type of word returned by the API call.

   The API call files are used by a common transformation file called **Miner.xsl**, which is located in the root folder of the project.
 This executes the API call and writes the list of results to a word list file.
 If there are more than 500 responses from the API call, **Miner.xsl** recurses through each of the continuation API calls necessary to fetch the rest of the data.

   The word list file — the output of the API call — is another XML Java properties file.
-This again contains a '<comment>' element containing the ultimate title of this dictionary.
-Each '<entry>' element has a 'key' attribute containing the unique ID number of the entry on Wiktionary, and contains the title of its Wiktionary page.
+This again contains a `<comment>` element containing the ultimate title of this dictionary.
+Each `<entry>` element has a `key` attribute containing the unique ID number of the entry on Wiktionary, and contains the title of its Wiktionary page.

   I store the word list files in the **data** subfolder within the folder for their target language.
 I’ve named them using the convention **und_list_cat.xml**, where _und_ is the ISO language code of the target language, and _cat_ is an abbreviation representing the category of words to be mined.